 If you’re not seeing at least 5 things that you personally would pay for, then move on to the next fundraiser option.

 If nothing’s catching your eye, then it’ll be about the same for others as well!

 I dive into this topic a bit more in this video.

 This post really is just the beginning of what all Fundraising Chairs need to know in order to be successful!

-If you’re looking for the shortcut to fundraising success, I recommend you get the Fundraising Formula Kit.
+If you’re looking for the shortcut to fundraising success, I recommend you get the Fundraising Success Kit.

-The kit includes essential worksheets and forms designed to reduce how much time you spend prepping for your fundraisers.
+The kit includes a binder to get everything organized, a strategy plan to follow, plus essential worksheets and forms designed to reduce how much time you spend prepping for your fundraisers.